mindspore-ai/mindspore/model_zoo/research/audio/deepspeech2/README.md

                  [--pre_trained_model_path PRE_TRAINED_MODEL_PATH]
                  [--is_distributed IS_DISTRIBUTED]
                  [--bidirectional BIDIRECTIONAL]
+                 [--device_target DEVICE_TARGET]
 options:
     --pre_trained_model_path    pretrained checkpoint path, default is '' --is_distributed            distributed training, default is False
     --bidirectional             whether or not to use bidirectional RNN, default is True.
 Currently, only bidirectional model is implemented
+    --device_target             device where the code will be implemented: "GPU" | "CPU", default is "GPU"
 ```

 ### Evaluation